betterscientificsoftware/bssw.io/CuratedContent/Bitbucket.md

 # An introduction to Bitbucket

 Are you familiar with version control repository services?
-Bitbucket is a well know Git focussed revision control repository service!
+Bitbucket is a well known Git focussed revision control repository service.

 **Resource information** | **Details**
 :--- | :---